Leviticus 6:1–8:36; Jeremiah 7:21–8:3; 9:22–9:23; 1 Corinthians 15:1–58

 “The Messiah, our Passover lamb, has been sacrificed.”
 (1 Corinthians 5:7)

-Since Yeshua’s death, burial and resurrection occurred in a Hebraic context, examining Jewish customs surrounding death, burial, mourning, and resurrection can further our understanding.
+Since Yeshua’s death, burial and resurrection occurred in a Hebraic context, examining Jewish customs surrounding death, burial, mourning, and resurrection can further our understanding of Good Friday and Resurrection Sunday.

-It is also important to realize that creation, including humankind, was not intended to suffer death.
+It is also important to realize that creation, including mankind, was not intended to suffer death.

-The first book of the Torah, Bereshit (Genesis), reveals death as the judgment of God upon humankind for their spiritual fall in the Garden of Eden.
+The first book of the Torah, Bereisheet (Genesis), reveals death as the judgment of God upon humankind for their spiritual fall in the Garden of Eden.

-After Adam and Chava (Eve) had failed their test of obedience, God said:
+After Adam and Chava (Eve) failed their test of obedience, God said:

 “By the sweat of your brow you will eat your food until you return to the ground [adamah], since from it you were taken; for dust you are and to dust you will return.”
 (Genesis 3:19)